esmarkowski/you_look_fine/README.md

 # You Look Fine To Me

-This Python script is designed to detect motion through a webcam and analyze it using GPT Vision and recieving the analysis using OpenAI Text to Speech.
-When motion is detected, it sends a request to an AI assistant, which generates a compliment based on the image captured.
-The compliment is then converted to speech and played back.
+This script is designed to detect motion through a video feed and analyze it using GPT Vision and speak the response with OpenAI Text to Speech.
+It can also be used to infer action over a series of frames.
+It uses OpenCV for motion detection and can filter on object detection (e.g. only sending requests to GPT Vision when a person is detected)

 __"Mirror, mirror on the wall..."__
 ```
-bin/you_look_fine --debug --run-once
+bin/you_look_fine --debug --run-once --vision-prompt "Mirror, mirror on the wall..
+Describe the person you see.
+Respond as the mirror from Snow White." --detect person
 ```

-The script uses OpenCV for motion detection and the OpenAI API for generating compliments.
-It's designed to be run on a Mac, Linux (especially raspi), using the afplay or mpg123 command to play audio.

-You can stop the script by pressing Ctrl+C. It also ensures that the webcam is properly released and all windows are destroyed when the script ends, regardless of whether it was interrupted or finished normally.

-Use at your own risk.
-You can easily hit rate limits if you don't use --run-once or read the command line arguments.

 ## Installation